arkeodev/scraper/README.md

-# Scraper Project
+# mole

-Welcome to the Scraper Project!
-This repository contains the code for a web scraping and Q&A application that leverages large language models (LLMs).
+Welcome to the mole! mole is an application for a web scraping and Q&A application that leverages large language models (LLMs).

 ## Table of Contents
 - [Overview](#overview)